sumanjitmoshat/stakxtest/README.md

 4. After that you need to configure it as a maven project (Right click on the project and go to configure and then choose convert to maven project)
 4. Clone https://github.com/sumanjitmoshat/stakxtest.git in your IDE as a git import project
 5. repeat stage 4
+6. Run the TestApplication File as a java application

 Note  -